 Our sales to international customers are denominated in multiple currencies, including but not limited to the U.S. dollar, the euro, the British pound, the Australian dollar and the Japanese yen.
-Revenue denominated in foreign currencies as a percentage of total revenue was approximately 35%, 36% and 35% in 2021, 2020 and 2019, respectively.
+Revenue denominated in foreign currencies as a percentage of total revenue was approximately 32%, 35% and 36% in 2022, 2021 and 2020, respectively.
 Changes in exchange rates will affect our revenue and certain operating expenses to the extent that our revenue is generated and expenses are incurred in currencies other than the U.S. dollar.
 Royalties earned by and paid to contributors are denominated in the U.S. dollar and will not be affected by changes in exchange rates.
-Based on our foreign currency denominated revenue for 2021, we estimate that a 10% change in the exchange rate of the U.S. dollar against all foreign currency denominated revenues would impact our revenue by approximately 3%.
+Based on our foreign currency denominated revenue for 2022, we estimate that a 10% change in the exchange rate of the U.S. dollar against all foreign currency denominated revenue by approximately 3%.

 We have established foreign subsidiaries in various countries and have concluded that the functional currency of these entities is generally the local currency.
 Business transacted in currencies other than each entity's functional currency results in transactional gains and losses.
-The net impacts of foreign currency transactions on our financial statements was a loss of \$3.2 million in 2021 and gains of \$2.4 million and \$0.2 million, in 2020 and 2019, respectively.
+The net impacts of foreign currency transactions on our financial statements were losses of \$3.1 million and \$3.2 million in 2022 and 2021, respectively, and a gain of \$2.4 million in 2020.
 Translation adjustments resulting from converting the foreign subsidiaries' financial statements into U.S. dollars are recorded as a component of accumulated other comprehensive income (loss) in stockholders' equity.
 We do not currently enter into derivatives or other financial instruments in order to hedge our foreign currency exchange risk, but we may do so in the future.